Halo: Combat Evolved

 Rating

-Halo was originally rated T for Teens.
+Halo was originally rated ESRB T for Teens.

 References: Marathon

-Marathon logo (Marathon being the FPS series Bungie was previously famous for).
+- At the center of the Halo logo, one can see the logo Marathon, an older game by Bungie.
 The Marathon logo can also be seen in several places throughout the game, including on the hull of the human battleship, on Captain Keye's uniform, and on several of the doors found around Halo.
-The character design of 343 Guilty Spark, one of the game's pivotal characters, also strongly resembles the Marathon logo. - The cyborg Master Chief wears a suit of Mjolnir battle armor.
-The hero of the Marathon series was a Mjolnir class cyborg.
+The character design of 343 Guilty Spark, one of the game's pivotal characters, also strongly resembles the Marathon logo.

 - The alien grunts sometimes scream out "They're everywhere!" in combat.
 The human civilians from Marathon would also scream the same thing during the alien invasion.